jhajek/forge/_posts/2022-10-04-monogdb-docker-and-uid-999.md

 Ubuntu 22.04 has the LXD process as uid 999.
 Mongodb inside of the container is running as uid 999 so there is an overlap conflict as outlined in this [GitHub issue](https://github.com/docker-library/mongo/issues/181 "webpage for git hub issue").
 Though under Ubuntu 20.04, systemd-coredump was running as uid 999.

-The question becomes the quick hack is to just change the ownsership of files that need to be mounted in the container to be owned by uid 999 (systemd-coredump or lxd) -- it works by the way.
+The question becomes the quick hack is to just change the ownership of files that need to be mounted in the container to be owned by uid 999 (systemd-coredump or lxd) -- it works by the way.

 ```bash
 -rw-rw-r-- 1 user1 user1  200 Sep 30 02:44 mongodb.conf